SumitRodrigues/SumitRodrigues/README.md

 ###

-- 🔭 I’m currently working on [Brews & Cheers patreon website](https://github.com/SumitRodrigues/brews-and-cheers)
+- 🔭 I’m currently working on a **Software Engineering Fellowship at Headstarter AI.**

 - 🌱 I’m currently learning **Generative AI and JAVA Frameworks.**